neomjs/neo/resources/data/deck/learnneo/pages/tutorials/Earthquakes.md

 Save and refresh, then click on a table row.
 If you look at the debugger console you'll see the record being logged.

-Just for fun, expand the logged value and look for the size property.
+Just for fun, expand the logged value and look for the `magnitude` property.
 If you recall, that's a value from the feed, and one of the things we configured in the store's fields:[].

-In the console, click on the ellipses by size and enter a new value, like 2.5.
+In the console, click on the ellipses by `magnitude` and enter a new value, like 2.5.
 (Don't enter a larger value, or you may destroy that part of Iceland.)

 <img style="width:80%" src="https://s3.amazonaws.com/mjs.neo.learning.images/earthquakes/LogTableClick.png"></img>